-The writer asked the second question "how was your experience using the TPR method?".
+The writer asked the second question: "how was your experience using the TPR method?".
 The teacher stated that TPR is very useful, especially for children.
-For example, when a teacher wants to show body parts in English but the children don't have basic English yet.
+For example, when a teacher wants to show body parts in English but the children do not have basic English yet.
 So, the teachers point to body parts while using English.
-For Example "This is the eye" or "ears" pupils would automatically know the eyes and ears in English.
+For example, by pointing while saying "This is the eye" or "ears" pupils would automatically know the eyes and ears in English.

 Next question, the writer asked, "are there any difficulties or problems using the TPR method?".
-The teacher answered due to classes are unified, controlling students and observing them in learning is quite difficult because the class is a large class consisting of approximately 25 children.
+The teacher answered that due to classes being unified, controlling students and observing them in learning is quite difficult because the class is a large class consisting of approximately 25 children.
 As a result, kindergarten children respond to learning slowly, while elementary school children are more familiar with the material that the teacher provides.

 Next, the writer asked, "what are the advantages and disadvantages of using the TPR method?".
-The teacher said the disadvantage of it makes her tired for teachers who teach children in particular, a teacher has to communicate a lot with students while moving bodies.
-And it's quite draining too.
-Meanwhile, the advantages are that students are more enthusiastic, and more motivated in learning and they also easily remember what the teacher taught, so using the TPR method is very effective.
+The teacher said that the disadvantage deals with tiredness, frequent communication and moving bodies; and it's quite draining, too.
+Meanwhile, the advantages are that students are more enthusiastic, and more motivated in learning.
+They also easily remember what the teacher taught; so using the TPR method is very effective.

 Further, the writer asked the last question "how do the students respond to the method?".
-The teacher said that the students are easier to remember the vocabulary that is being taught and in learning the children are also more enthusiastic and student motivated to learn English.
-Besides that, the TPR method makes learning more interesting and makes the class not monotonous.
+The teacher said that the students can easily remember the vocabulary given; and in learning, the children are also more enthusiastic and ore motivated to learn English.
+Besides that, the TPR method makes learning more interesting and does make the class monotonous.
 From the first result of the interview, it can be concluded that the TPR method is interesting for students.
-Meanwhile, TPR is the methods and strategies also very easy to use for teachers, and TPR also makes it easier for young learners to remember the vocabulary that is being taught, and in learning the children are more enthusiastic.
+Meanwhile, TPR as methods and strategies is also very easy to use for teachers.
+Also, TPR makes young learner easier to remember the vocabulary that is being taught.
+Consequently, in learning, the children are more enthusiastic.

-The first point of question points to the use of the TPR method that is recommended in learning English for young learners so that children can more easily understand learning activities.
-In the second point, the researcher was asked about the experience of the teacher in using the TPR method, because young learners do not yet have basic English, the teacher teaches by pointing at the limbs when using English and automatically the children will know the limbs in English.
+The first question points to the use of the TPR method that is recommended in learning English for young learners; so, children can more easily understand learning activities.
+In the second point, the researcher was asked the teacher for the experience in using the TPR method, because young learners do not yet have basic English.
+The teacher teaches the students by pointing at the limbs when using English and automatically the children will understand the limbs in English.

-In question point, number three, explaining the obstacles in using the TPR method, because the classes are combined from kindergarten to grade 4 elementary school in controlling children is quite difficult.
-When elementary school children understand what the teacher says, while in kindergarten children are still thinking, otherwise with the TPR method the children become happy especially with the combination of English songs (song: head shoulders knee, and toes).
+The question number three explains the obstacles in using the TPR method.
+Because the classes are combined from kindergarten to grade 4 elementary school, controlling children is quite difficult.
+When elementary school children understand what the teacher says, kindergarten children are still thinking.
+Otherwise, with the TPR method, the children become happy especially with the combination of English songs (example song: head shoulders knee, and toes).

-The fourth point, explains the advantages and disadvantages of using the TPR method, the drawbacks of which make teachers very tired because teachers have to communicate a lot with students while moving their bodies.
-Meanwhile, the advantage is that it makes students more motivated in learning, and using the TPR method is very effective in making it easier for students to remember what the teacher teaches.
+The fourth point explains the advantages and disadvantages of using the TPR method, the drawbacks of which make teachers very tired because teachers have to communicate a lot with students while moving their bodies.
+Meanwhile, the advantage is that it makes students more motivated in learning.
+Using the TPR method is very effective in making students easier to remember what the teacher teaches.
 The last question point asks about students' responses to the method.
-The answer from the teacher was very impressive, considering that the TPR method makes it easier for teachers to teach and makes students motivated in learning, and students are easier to remember the vocabulary that is being taught.
+The answer from the teacher was very impressive, considering that the TPR method makes teachers easier to teach and makes students motivated in learning, So, students can easily remember the vocabulary that is being taught.